-C C 10 - BANK MANAGEMENT
+CC10- BANK MANAGEMENT

-- To help the students understand various provisions of Banking Regulation Act 1949 applicable to banking companies including cooperative banks. - To throw light on Central Bank in India, its formation, nationalization, its organizational structure, role of bank to government, role in promoting agriculture and industry. - To understand how capital fund of commercial banks, objectives and process of Asset securitization etc. - To explore practical banking systems relationship of bankera and customers, crossing of cheques, endorsement etc.
+- TohelpthestudentsunderstandvariousprovisionsofBankingRegulationAct1949applicableto bankingcompaniesincludingcooperativebanks. - > To throw light on Central Banking India, its formation, nationalization, its organizational structure, role of bank to government, role in promoting agriculture and industry. - > To understand how capital fund of commercial banks, objectives and process of Asset securitization etc. - > To explore practical banking systems relationship of banker and customers ,crossing of cheques, endorsement etc.